Nancy-Chauhan/demo-terraform-with-aptible/README.md

    3. Run `terraform plan`
    4. Read the plan, if all looks good, then apply - `terraform apply` and approve when asked 'yes'.

-### 2.Configuring Postgres DB for grafana and substitue the config value in `.env` file
+### 2. Configuring Postgres DB for grafana and substitue the config value in `.env` file

 #### Configuring the Database